GMAT Ratio And Proportion Questions With Solutions, Download PDF

 Question 27

 The sum of allowances received by Riddhi and Siddhi together was Rs.
-3,800/.
+3,800.
 Riddhi and Siddhi both paid 2/8th of their respective allowances as their tuition fees.
-If the tuition fees paid by Siddhi was more than that paid by Riddhi, by Rs.
-80/, how much was Riddhi’s allowances ?
+If the tuition fees paid by Siddhi were more than those paid by Riddhi by Rs.
+80, how much was Riddhi’s allowance?

 Show Answer